 The subsidiaries obtained financing almost exclusively from Softing AG's cash pooling system and its own cash contributions to the operations of subsidiaries not participating in the cash pooling system.
 Separate bank loans were taken out by subsidiaries only to a minor extent.
 To finance the fixed purchase price of OLDI and to finance GlobalmatiX AG and product innovations, Softing AG has taken out loans totaling EUR 14.0 million from two German commercial banks in 2019.
-As of December 31, 2022, these loans were measured at EUR 9.5 million.
+As of December 31, 2023, these loans were measured at EUR 6.7 million.
+There is also a bullet loan of EUR 2.5 million that matures in mid-2025.

-Funds at year's end were EUR 4.3 million (previous year: EUR 4.6 million).
-There are unused credit lines in the amount of EUR 4.6 million (previous year: EUR 4.6 million).
+Funds at year's end were EUR 3.0 million (previous year: EUR 4.3 million).
+There are unused credit lines in the amount of EUR 1.6 million (previous year: EUR 4.6 million).